revolutionchain/charon-/README.md

 -   One named `charon` running on port 23889

--   Another one named `qtum` running on port 3889
+-   Another one named `revo` running on port 3889

-`make quick-start` will also fund the tests accounts with QTUM in order for you to start testing and developing locally.
+`make quick-start` will also fund the tests accounts with REVO in order for you to start testing and developing locally.
 Additionally, if you need or want to make changes and or additions to Charon, but don't want to go through the hassle of rebuilding the container, you can run the following command at the project root level:
 ```
 $ make run-charon
 # For https